-Based on our current operating plans, we believe that at June 30, 2003 along with the proceeds from future revenues and borrowings from our accounts receivable-based financing will be sufficient to meet operating needs for the foreseeable future.
+Based on our current operating plans, we believe that cash at September 30, 2003, along with the proceeds from future revenues and borrowings from our accounts receivable-based financing, will be sufficient to meet operating needs for the foreseeable future.
 The actual funds that we will need to operate during this period will be determined by many factors, some of which are beyond our control, and lower than anticipated sales of our products or higher than anticipated expenses could require us to need additional financing sooner.